taw00/dashcore-rpm/README.md

 In order to build from a source RPM, you first need to set up your environment.
 If you have not already, do this as your normal user (not root) from the commandline:

 ```
+# As a normal user (not root)
-$ # For RHEL and CentOS, it's the same, just don't include the "fedora-packager"
+# For RHEL and CentOS, it's the same, just don't include the "fedora-packager"
-$ sudo dnf install @development-tools fedora-packager rpmdevtools
+sudo dnf install @development-tools fedora-packager rpmdevtools
 ```

 ```
+# As a normal user (not root)
-$ # Create your working folder ~/rpmbuild/
+# Create your working folder ~/rpmbuild/
-$ rpmdev-setuptree
+rpmdev-setuptree
 ```